 While Google dominates search, people constantly check Facebook to see how their friends are doing.
 But that’s not all.
 Facebook users can “like” business pages.
 Businesses can get discovered by new customers by getting into News Feeds.

-Facebook has a different rating system than Google.
+Facebook is no longer using the 5-star review rating system typical of most review sites.
 Last year, Facebook reviews went through a shift.
 Previously, Facebook had a 5-star rating system similar to Google.
-However, last year Facebook decided to change their format and shift to a binary review system.
-Instead of the rating a business out of 5 stars, customers now only have two options: Recommend or Not Recommend.
+However, last year Facebook decided to change its format and shift to a binary review system.
+Instead of rating a business out of 5 stars, customers now only have two options: Recommend or Not Recommend.

 This change is being rolled out slowly.
 It’s possible that some businesses can still be rated out of five stars.
 However, all businesses will eventually shift to the new binary system.